READ

 Privacy Officer vs Data Protection Officer

 The management of an organization is responsible for handling personal data and complying with the GDPR.
 It can be supported in this by a Privacy Officer (PO).
 In a number of cases, such as government agencies and organizations that process personal data on a large scale, the organization is required by law to appoint a Data Protection Officer (DPO).
+So what exactly is the difference between a PO and a DPO?

 Privacy OfficerData Protection Officer